TUDelft-PRIME-Books/Linear-Algebra/Chapter3/LUdecomp.md

 A similar proposition holds for $m \times n$ matrices with $m > n$.
 However, in this case the systems
 $A\vect{x} = \vect{b}$ are inconsistent for most vectors $\vect{b}$, and then other techniques come into play  (e.g., see {numref}`SubSec:LeastSquares:LS-solutions`).

-In the remainder of this subsection we address the next-best thing we can do in case a matrix does not have an $LU$ decomposition.
+In the remainder of this subsection we address the next best thing we can do in case a matrix does not have an $LU$ decomposition.

 ::::::{prf:example}